 Congratulations to Liam Lair!
 Announcing Liam's new official title - Assistant Professor of Women's & Gender Studies at West Chester University.
-Here is a link to their page: http://www.wcupa.edu/arts-humanities/womensStudies/ Liam's WGSS Ph.D. was awarded Spring 2016.
+Here is a link to their page: http://www.wcupa.edu/arts-humanities/womensStudies/ Liam will be teaching Intro to Women's & Gender Studies, as well as launching a new class: Transfeminist Theories.
+Liam's WGSS Ph.D. was awarded Spring 2016.

 Abigail Barefoot is a Ph.D. student in Women’s, Gender, and Sexuality Studies at the University of Kansas.
 Her research focuses on the ways women claim space for themselves when engaging in activism in the public sphere while also navigating their safety from sexual and physical violence that might occur from other activists and from the police.
-Abigail is a first year WGSS Ph.D. student.
-For Fall 2016, and Spring 2017, Abigail will be instructing two WGSS 101 discussion sections for Dr. Akiko Takeyama.
+Abigail is a second year WGSS Ph.D. student.

 Mariah Crystal is a Ph.D. student at the University of Kansas in the Department of Women, Gender and Sexuality Studies.
 She has a B.A. in German and Management from St. Olaf College, and an M.A. in Public Policy and International Development Management from the University of Washington.
-Mariah is a first year WGSS Ph.D. student.
-For Fall 2016, and Spring 2017, Mariah will be instructing two WGSS 101 discussion sections for Dr. Akiko Takeyama.
+Mariah has received the Foreign Language and Area Studies fellowship for summer 2017 and the 2017-18 academic year to study Kiswahili language as well as African and African-American Studies.

 WGSS Ph.D. student Josephine Kipgen is an international student from India.
 She obtained a B.A. and M.A. in English from the Univ. of Delhi, India and an M.A. in WGS from the Univ. of Northern Iowa.
 Her areas of interest include postcolonial studies, women's writing, religion, and gender-based violence.

-For Spring 2017, Josephine will teach WGSS 333 "Politics of Physical Appearance."
+For Fall 2017 and Spring 2018, Josephine is teaching WGSS 333 "Politics of Physical Appearance"

 Liam Lair's current research examines the development of “transvestite” and “transsexual” as diagnoses in the early 20th century.